wazuh/wazuh-documentation/source/user-manual/capabilities/system-calls-monitoring/how-it-works.rst

 |                           | Wazuh requires this argument to analyze the logs more accurately.                                                                                               |
 +---------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------+

-For example, the following configuration defines a rule that creates a log entry every time a file is deleted or renamed by a system user whose ID is 500 or larger.
+For example, the following configuration defines a rule that creates a log entry every time a file is deleted or renamed by a system user whose ID is 500 or larger:

 .. code-block:: console